 - Elk Cabin: A cabin set above the Yellowstone River with wonderful views

-West side of the Yellowstone River:
+West of the Yellowstone River:

 - Paradise Gateway B&B: A homey lodge and cabin complex with